brown-bird/Cookbook/pragmatic_programmer/demeter.md

 }
 ~~~

+The law demeter differs from *method chaining* in that *method chaining* involves chaining method calls on the **same object** where as violation of the law of demeter involves executing method calls on objects returned from objects ... returned from objects ad infinitum.

 **Benefits:** Your code is more adaptable and robust.

 **Tradeoffs:** You end up creating a lot of *wrapper* methods which just delegate behavior to other classes<sup>2</sup>.
 This can impact performance and space complexity.